lupyuen/nuttx-tinyemu/README.md

 # Inside the VirtIO Host for TinyEMU

+_How does VirtIO Host work in TinyEMU?_

-Let's look inside the implementation of VirtIO in TinyEMU.
+Let's look inside the implementation of VirtIO in TinyEMU...

 ## TinyEMU VirtIO